valhalla/valhalla/README.md

 #if you plan to compile with python bindings, see below for more info
 sudo apt-get install -y python-all-dev
 #if you plan to compile with node bindings, run
-nvm use 10 # must use node 8 or 10
-npm install --ignore-scripts
+nvm use 10 # must use node 8.11.1 and up because of N-API npm install --ignore-scripts
 ```